Developer-Hub-Community/.github/profile/README.md

 <br />

 <div align="center">
-The offical organization of the Developer Hub Discord Server.
-This organization is used to host all of the projects that are used by the Developer Hub Discord Server.
+The offical Developer Hub GitHub organization.
+This organization is used to host and develop all of the projects that are used by the Developer Hub Discord Server.
 This includes the bot, website, and more.
 </div>

 <br />